Concetti Chiave

 - The preface defended their break from the artificial and elaborate poetic style of the 18th century.

-The two poets conceived this work as an experiment in poetry, in which Worsworth’s contribution was to make verse out of the incidents of simple rustic life, in a language that was a selection from the phrases of ordinary speech.
-He was convinced that the passions exist in their purest form in simple rural life, and thus the humble activities of ordinary people could serve as poetic themes.
+As a matter of fact, Wordsworth’s contribution was aimed to make verse out of the incidents of simple rustic life, in a language that was a selection from the phrases of ordinary speech.

-The second edition of Lyrical Ballads by William Wordsworth and Samuel Taylor Coleridge was published in 1800.
-It included more poems by Wordsworth and a long preface, which eventually come to be considered the manifesto of the English Romantic movement.
-In it Wordsworth explained his own and Coleridge's ideas about poetry, its language and its subjects.
-One of the central issues, which was to have a major influence on the development of English literature, was the lucid defence of their own work, seen as a break with the artificiality and over-elaborate style of 18th century poetry and its contrived poetic diction.
+In this innovative literary work, Wordsworth explained his own romantic perception and Coleridge's ideas about poetry, its language and its subjects.
+One of the central issues, which was meant to have a major influence on the development of English literature, was the lucid defence of their own work, seen as a break with the artificiality and over-elaborate style of 18th century poetry and its contrived poetic diction.